 Uveitis is inflammation of the uvea of the eye.
-The uvea is made up of three parts.
+Three parts make up the uvea.
 The first part is the iris, which is the colored ring of tissue you can see in the mirror.
 The dark hole in the middle of the iris is the pupil.
 The second and third parts, which you cannot see directly when looking in a mirror, are the ciliary body and the choroid.
 They are located behind the iris.
 An ophthalmologist can visualize them using special examination equipment.
 Because all three parts of the uvea are connected, physician often refer to them as the uveal tract.

 Because there are three parts to the uveal tract, uveitis can be divided into different types, depending which parts are involved.
-Inflammation of the iris is called iritis.
-Inflammation of the ciliary body is called intermediate uveitis or cyclitis.
-Inflammation of the choroid is called choroiditis (or chorioretinitis if the retina is also involved).
+Inflammation of the iris is iritis, or anterior uveitis.
+Inflammation of the ciliary body is intermediate uveitis or cyclitis.
+Inflammation of the choroid is choroiditis or posterior uveitis (or chorioretinitis if the retina is also involved).
 Anterior uveitis is the most common form.
 Inflammation of all three is called panuveitis.

 What are uveitis symptoms?

 Symptoms of uveitis include some or all of the following:

 The eyes are often red and typically a deeper red than that seen in pinkeye (conjunctivitis).
 The redness is usually present in anterior uveitis.